Elizabeth Sewall Alcott: Biography

 In 1856, Lizzie contracted scarlet fever while helping a poor German family.
 Although she recovered, she was permanently weakened.
 Her father Bronson was on a tour of the Western United States and had reached as far as Cincinnati when he heard that Lizzie, known to be ill, had taken a turn for the worse.
 By February 1858, she refused to take medicine and told her father, "I can best be spared of the four."
 As time went by, she grew weaker and thinner.
-On March 14, 1858, Lizzie Alcott died in her sleep.
+On March 14, 1858, Lizzie Alcott died three hours after slipping into a coma.
 She was only 22 years old, about 3 months short of her 23rd birthday.
 On the same day, Louisa wrote in her journal:

 At the moment of her death, Louisa, her mother, and the doctor saw a ghost-like mist rising from Lizzie's body.
 Her funeral was a small affair, with Ralph Waldo Emerson, Henry David Thoreau and Franklin Benjamin Sanborn serving as pallbearers.
 Lizzie was interred at Sleepy Hollow Cemetery.